johndbigboi/Muscle-Farm/README.md

 #### Bugs During Development:

-Developing this project with being new to Python,flask and MongoDB, i encountered errors along the way that proved to be somewhat challenging and it took me longer to find soltuions and fixes.
+Developing this project with being new to Python, flask and MongoDB, i encountered errors along the way that proved to be somewhat challenging and it took me longer to find solutions and fixes.

-<p>Array Issue for ingredients and instruction</p>
+<strong>Array Issue for ingredients and instruction:</strong>

-- <strong>Bug</strong> 🐞: As a used a custom table form the input was not registering on the database as an Array but as an Object.
+* <strong>Bug:</strong> 🐞 I developed a custom table form and the input was not registering on the database as an Array but as an Object.

-- <strong>Fix</strong> 🛠: As im new in using Python,flask and MongoDB, The code im missing is request.form.getlist to store the input on the database as an array
+* <strong>Fix:</strong> 🛠 As i'm new in using Python, flask and MongoDB, After a long-time of research, the code that i'm missing is request.form.getlist.
+The code will store the input on the database as an Array.

-- <strong>Verdict</strong> ✅: <p>This bug was squashed and I could continue working on other aspects of the project.</p>
+* <strong>Verdict:</strong> ✅ This bug was squashed and I could continue working on other aspects of the project.

 ## Credits: 💳

 * I used [Stack Overflow](https://stackoverflow.com/) for guides in developing my own codes.
-* I received inspiration for this project from [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw/featured) build a quiz app
 * Image for README.md multi device layouts taken from [techsini](https://techsini.com/multi-mockup/index.php)
 * Image editor online [pixlr](https://pixlr.com/) and [imgonline](https://www.imgonline.com.ua/)
 * Used to make favicon [Favicon Generator](https://www.favicon-generator.org/)
 * Used for color theme [Coolors.co](https://coolors.co/)
 * Helps my project for height and width [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)
-* Sounds Effect download from [freesound.org](https://freesound.org/)
 * for css animation [Animate.css](https://animate.style/) and [CSS Gradient](https://cssgradient.io/)
-* Big Thanks to my mentor from CodeIstitute Mr. Simen Deahlin.
-You can contact him in [GitHub](https://www.github.com/Eventyret) and [LinkedIn](https://www.linkedin.com/in/simendaehlin/).
+* Big Thanks to Code Institute Tutors
+* [freepik](http://www.freepik.com) images design by xamtiw and rawpixel.com

 ## Disclaimer:📃

-Muscle Farm is developed for educational purposes only, and is not intended for use in any other capacity
+Muscle Farm is developed for educational purposes only 2020, and is not intended for use in any other capacity.

 [Back to top ↑](#muscle-farm)